isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-sound-does-a-raccoon-make.markdown

 ?
 **Well, the question at hand is, what sound does a raccoon make?
 Raccoons produce sounds like ** **churring/purring, barking, chattering, hissing, and growling. ** **Raccoons may squeal, screech (like a whistle), snarl, or scream as well.
-Snorting and whimpering sounds are associated with adult raccoons, while baby raccoons make mewing, cry, and whine.�**
+Snorting and whimpering sounds are associated with adult raccoons, while baby raccoons make mewing, cry, and whine. **
 [amazon bestseller="Best Raccoons Repellent" items="2" template="table"]
 Related:
 [Does Raccoon Poop Look Like?](https://pestpolicy.com/what-does-raccoon-poop-look-like/)